Safety is a Two-Way Street

 5 Tips to Stay Safe this Fall

 Walking, biking, riding scooters or skateboards is fun and a great way to stay healthy.
-From busy commuter traffic to congested pick-up and drop-off zones, it is important to remember to practice safe habits to and from school.
+As the days get shorter and nighttime increases, it is important to remember to practice safe habits.

 - Find a safe route – map out a safe way to get to school ahead of time, some routes may have more sidewalks and less traffic than others.